egzonpllana/DynamicComponentView/README.md

 ## How to use ##
     Connect your ResultTestView view to your viewcontroller from storyboard.
-    Update view dynamically whenever you need you set the values in viewDidLoad().
+    Update view dynamically whenever you need or set the values in viewDidLoad().

     View attributes:
         .scoredPoints: Int